 Many of those who visit the park stay until sunset to view the colorfully lit up and arched Seonyudo Bridge which links the park to the Yangwha Area on the southern side of the Han River.

-Seonyudo Park Hours
+Seonyudo Park Information

 The park is open daily from 6:00-24:00.